28 May 2014

-Safety advocates are urging lawmakers to close a loophole that allows used vehicles under recall to be rented or sold without being repaired — especially General Motors cars that have been linked to at least 13 deaths.
-Under federal law, used-car dealers and rental companies are not required even to tell customers that a vehicle has been recalled.
-It’s an oversight one expert said could cost more lives.
+Updated on June 3, 2019.
+There is a loophole in our legal system that allows used vehicles under recall to be rented or sold without being repaired.
+Under federal law, used-car dealers and rental car companies are not required to tell customers that a vehicle has been recalled.
+This is particularly concerning given the hundreds of thousands of cars recalled each year.

-The U.S. Transportation Department’s Grow America Act, now before both houses of Congress, includes a provision that would prohibit vehicles from being sold by dealers or rented until they are repaired.
+Under the U.S. Transportation Department’s Grow America Act, a new provision would make it illegal for recalled vehicles to be sold or rented without being repaired.
 And a Senate bill proposed in the wake of the 2004 deaths of Jacqueline and Raechel Houck, two sisters killed in a recalled vehicle they had rented, would address rental cars.
-But versions of that bill have languished in the Senate since 2011, even though the largest rental companies have supported it since 2012.
+The legislation is expected to pass.

 “It’s time we close the car-sized loophole that allows recalled vehicles to leave the lots of car rental companies and used car dealers without repairs,” U.S. Sen. Edward J. Markey (D-Mass.) told the Herald.
 “I will work with my colleagues in the Senate to pass legislation to protect consumers and prevent future tragedies from happening.”
 For either piece of legislation to succeed, however, advocacy groups such as Shahan’s will have to contend with auto dealers and manufacturers.